 To give your students a fresh perspective on a presentation, performance or even social skill development, pull out your phone or tablet and record it.
 Watching themselves can give them (and you) incredible insights into their progress.

 9. Write exit slips

 This idea has been popular for a while for a reason – it’s a good one.
 Before students leave your class, ask them to quickly jot down what they’ve learned (or answer another reflection question) – it can be that simple.
 And if you’re looking for new ways to use exit slips, check out this Edutopia blog post.

 10. Capture weekly learning highlights

 On Fridays, have each student capture their number one insight of the week and post it to a shared space – you could use sticky notes on a wall or take the process digital with Nureva visual collaboration solutions.
 You’ll not only build reflection skills, you’ll also see at a glance what’s resonating with your students.
-Here's how one school used their Nureva™ Wall and Span™ software to make student thinking visible.
+Here's how one school used their Nureva™ Wall and Span™ Workspace to make student thinking visible.

 11. Take reflection breaks

 Reflection can’t be forced, but it is a habit that can be instilled.
 Build reflective practice by stopping work periodically and encouraging students to record their thoughts.
 Eventually, students will start to reflect on their own, without teacher direction.